FinC121/VitaCocoAttack/README.md

-# VitaCocoAttack
+# VitaCocoResident

-This batch file will spread vita_coco.png on a pseudo random location on your PC. (windows only)
+This batch file will spread vita_coco.png on a pseudo random location on your PC (windows only).

-Not intended for malicious purposes!
+Made as a fun side project, and not intended for malicious purposes!